matiasarielol/matiasarielol/README.md

-### Hi there 👋
+Hi there 👋

-### Welcome to my Github personal page 😃
+Welcome to my Github personal page.

-🙋‍♂️ I'm Matias, 21 years old.
-I was born and raised in Ecuador 🇪🇨

-🕺 I've always loved to exercise 🏋️, play sports 🏐⚽️🎾, listen to music 🎧, watch films and series 🎬, spend time with my family and friends 🍻,

-🤓 But above all, I love to learn 📖, specially about history 📜, politics 🗣, psychology 🧠, science 🧪 and technology 💻.
+🙋‍♂️ I'm Matias an Ecuadorian and 21 years-old Computer Science Engineer.

+ABOUT ME:
-🧑‍💻 I started pogrmaming when I was 14 years old (stopped for a couple of years to focus on my now failed carrer as a professional volleyball player 🤪)
+🧑‍💻 I started programming when I was 14 years old (stopped for a couple of years to focus on my now failed career as a professional volleyball player 🤪)

-🎓 Once I finished highschool, I decided I wanted to study abroad 🗺.
-That's why I moved to Portugal 🇵🇹 at 17 for college and in 2021 I earned my Computer Engineering Bsc degree from the Polytechnic of Leiria.
+Once I finished high school in my origin country Ecuador 🇪🇨  , I decided to study abroad and moved to Portugal 🇵🇹.
+That is how at the age of 17 I was starting University and in 2021 I earned my bachelor’s degree in Computer Engineering at the Polytechnic of Leiria. 🎓

-💼 In September, 2021 I moved to Porto and I've been working at Deloitte Portugal as a Junior Programmer in the Financial Services area ever since.
+💼 In September, 2021 I moved to Porto and since then I have been working at Deloitte Portugal as a Junior Programmer in the Financial Services area.

+💬 MY PROGRAMING SKILLS
+So far, I've worked with:
+•	Java
+•	PHP
+•	JavaScript
+•	HTML
+•	MySQL
+•	OracleSQL
+•	MongoDB
-💬 So far, I've worked with Java, PHP, JavaScript, HTML, MySQL, OracleSQL, MongoDB, Swift, SwiftUI, UIKit, ARKit.
-Also administratying Linux and Windows systems, cloud services (Microsoft Azure and AWS) and planning, designing and developming iOS applications.
+•	Swift, SwiftUI, UIKit, ARKit.
+As well as, Planning, designing and developing iOS applications.
+Besides, I’ve administrated
+•	Linux and Windows Systems
+•	Cloud Services (Microsoft Azure and AWS)

-📚 During my free I'm learning about Cloud solutions ☁️, iOS development 📱 and Python 🐍.
+During my free time I’m learning about:
+☁️Cloud solutions
+🍎 iOS Development
+🐍 Python

-💿 Here you'll be able to find some of my personal and university projects.
-Feel free to take a look and ask questions if you feel to. 😉
+💿 Here you'll be able to find some of my personal and University projects.
+Feel free to take a look at them😉

-📫 Here are some of my contacts if you ever want to reach me:
+📫 Reach me out by:

-  - Linkedin: linkedin.com/in/matiasarielol
+•	LinkedIn: linkedin.com/in/matiasarielol
-  - Twitter: twitter.com/matiasarielol
+•	Twitter: twitter.com/matiasarielol
-  - Email: matluna.pub@gmail.com
+•	Email: matluna.pub@gmail.com
+Feel free to reach me out in English, Spanish and Portuguese.

+EXTRA:
+Behind the screen I am a man who is really into:
+📜History
+🗣 Politics
+🧠 Psychology
+🧪 science
+💻 technology
+🏋️Exercise and Sports 🏐 ⚽🎾
+🎧Listen to music